wp-plugins/coming-soon-page/readme.txt

 *   **Tested on popular WordPress themes**
 *   **Coming soon page visible only non logged in users**

-You can upgrade Coming Soon plugin to [WordPress Coming Soon Pro](http://wpdevart.com/wordpress-coming-soon-plugin) to add some features.
+You can upgrade Coming Soon plugin to WordPress [Coming soon and Maintenance mode Pro](http://wpdevart.com/wordpress-coming-soon-plugin) to add some features.

-### The features of Coming Soon Pro
+### The features of Coming soon and Maintenance mode Pro

 *   **Awesome Background Slider for your Coming Soon page**
 *   **Ability to set Coming soon page content position**